Motor finance commissions

 Submitting a motor finance commission information request or complaint

-For all impacted customers, we’ll be providing further updates in due course.
-You do not need to take any action yet and we won’t have any further detail to provide if you call us.
-However, if you do wish to check whether your agreement included a DCA or wish to make a complaint relating to motor finance commission, please submit a motor finance information request or complaint here.
+If you want to check whether your agreement included a DCA or wish to make a complaint relating to motor finance commission, please submit a motor finance information request or complaint here.
 For any complaints that do not relate to motor finance commissions, please visit our Complaints page.

 What happens once we have your information request or complaint?